 Ways we can support you

-The CDT is part of a the University's Signal Processing Research Group - a community of experts with a variety of skills and expertise.
+The CDT is part of the University's Signal Processing Research Group - a community of experts with a variety of skills and expertise.
 The research group has particular strengths in Bayesian computational methodology, autonomy, decision support, data fusion, tracking, image processing, radar processing, acoustic analysis, text analytics, machine learning, behavioural analytics, simulation and energy-efficient hardware implementation.
 As well as offering partnerships with the CDT, we offer consultancy, collaboration and contract research.
 Visit the Ways to Engage page to learn more.

 Benefits of a dynamic partnership